Intunex/developer/source/api/swarm.md

 Get a list of swarms ready for displaying swarms in statistics.
 This has a few minor differences compared to the standard swarm list.
 This list includes `category` and `completeness` attributes for each swarm.

 Category is based on the business unit of the user who created the swarm.
+A list of all available categories is listed as well.

 An example of a return response:

     {